gvwilson/sensibleadventures/nardica/nardica.md

 consequences.
 Have we forgotten Bharati?"*

 *Uncle Jack---or whatever had been Honesty and was now Uncle Jack---shook his head.
-"Bharati was a miscalculation.
-Valuable information was gathered."*
+"We have not," he conceded.
+"Bharati was a miscalculation."*

 *"And our existence was jeopardized!
 We must not allow them to---"*